socratesldduarte/laravel-database-encryption/README.md

 * Minimal configuration
 * Include searching encrypted data using the following:
     `whereEncrypted` and `orWhereEncrypted`
+* Include ordering by encrypted data using the following:
+  `orderByEncrypted`
 * uses Laravel's Facades `Crypt` for encrypting and decrypting fields

 ## Requirements